fsharp/fslang-suggestions/README.md

 * cost of churn w.r.t. education materials (new editions of books etc.)
 * is someone stepping up to the plate to write an RFC, implement the change and own it long term?

-Also we have a large queue of relatively small-cost "approved in principle" items, and large (and occasionally growing) number of bugs/issues in http://github.com/Microsoft/visualfsharp.
+Also we have a large queue of relatively small-cost "approved in principle" items, and a large (and occasionally growing) number of bugs/issues in http://github.com/Microsoft/visualfsharp.
 Getting through these is also a priority.

 Probably the best thing you can do to get a feature promoted is to draft an RFC on it, even if it has not yet been marked "approved".
-A prototype implementation to high quality, with testing, can also help convince.
+A prototype implementation of high quality, with tests, can also help convince.